This article covers the key differences between Extraction 1 and Extraction 2.

 In Extraction 1, it is possible to export your data to csv, xls, RevMan 5, RevMan Web.
 You can export your data to csv only in Extraction 2.

-Switching between the tools
+Switching between extraction tools

-You can switch between the two versions of extraction in Settings.
+You can switch between the two versions of extraction in settings.
 This can be useful as a workaround if the tool you are working in does not allow you to view history for example.
 When you switch to the other tool, all the data in the current tool will be saved.
 It is not possible, however, to transfer data from one tool to the other.

 Demo review